cadmiumkitty/togaf-content-metamodel-ontology/README.md

 [Taxonomies for Confluence](https://dalstonsemantics.com/services/taxonomies-for-confluence/) can be used to index [Confluence](https://www.atlassian.com/software/confluence) pages and use Confluence as an architecture repository.

 ![TOGAF Vocabulary in Taxonomies for Confluence](togaf-confluence.png "TOGAF Vocabulary in Taxonomies for Confluence")

+## Trademarks

+TOGAF is a registered trademark of The Open Group.